 2.5.
 Listen and label the map/diagram/plan/flowchart

 Listen carefully to the audio and pay attention to direction words and some signposting words (e.g. The next ___ is ___.) to understand and follow each step the speaker is talking about.
 Besides, you can trace your pencil along with the direction the speaker is heading to.
+These are essential factors in IELTS Listening Map questions.

 2.6.
 Double-check answers